 Economic Calculation Problem

 The economic-calculation problem is the argument, originating with Mises in 1920 and elaborated in Socialism (1922), that a centrally-planned economy without genuine market prices for the means of production cannot rationally allocate resources.
-The point is not that planners have insufficient data, but that the relevant economic information only exists as the outcome of competitive exchanges that socialism prohibits.
+The point is not that planners have insufficient data, but that without private ownership and exchange of the means of production there are no money prices for capital goods and factors of production — and without those prices, the planner has no common unit in which to compare the countless technically-possible production plans, so rational economic calculation is impossible in principle.
+(This is distinct from, though complementary to, Hayek’s later knowledge problem, which stresses dispersed information rather than the absence of the price-calculation unit itself.)

 The Core Argument